 “Developing an estate plan is about taking control.
-You are controlling how assets are managed and distributed, along with who will handle these tasks when you are unable to do so,” says Deborah Lauer, Vice President and Wealth Planning Strategist for Wells Fargo Advisors in St. Louis.
+You are controlling how assets are managed and distributed, along with who will handle these tasks when you are unable to do so,” says Deborah Lauer, Vice President and estate planning attorney for Wells Fargo Advisors in St. Louis.

 More than just assets

 Asset management is only part of the picture.
 For parents, having a will is the only way to name a guardian to raise your minor children if both parents die.